 You can read more about the extraordinary healthy properties of Tulasi here.
 Tulasi can also be spelt as Tulsi or Thulasi, or called Holy Basil.
 Don’t get it confused with Thai or South East Asian Holy Basil, it is an Indian Holy Basil and quite different to the Thai herb.
 Our Tulasi recipes are here.

 You might like to read about the difference between Rasam and Sambar.
 And find out how to make a rasam powder.
 Are you looking for other rasam recipes?
-Try here and here for tomato rasam, garlic rasam, lemon rasam, parappu rasam and others.
-All of our Indian recipes are here and here.
-And find inspiration in our Summer recipes here and here.
+Try here for tomato rasam, garlic rasam, lemon rasam, parappu rasam and others.
+All of our Indian recipes are here and our Indian Essentials here.
+And find inspiration in our Late Summer recipes too.

 Tulasi Rasam | Spicy Indian Broth flavoured with Indian Holy Basil

 Coriander leaves for garnish

 2 tspn Ghee

 1 tspn Mustard seeds